Avisiingh/ml-ds-learning-log/Learning_Journal/README.md

 ####  Machine Learning (Andrew Ng - Coursera)
 - Studied Linear Regression and Gradient Descent
+- Learned about the Cost Function and how it measures error in Linear Regression
-- Learned how Gradient Descent works and how it reaches the minimum
+- Understood how Gradient Descent minimizes the Cost Function